-Students will be dismissed from clinical or lab for the day and counted absent if arriving to the clinical or lab setting more than 15 minutes past the scheduled start time according to the instructor's clock.
+Students are considered tardy if arriving after the start time of the clinical day.
+Students will be dismissed from clinical for the day and counted absent if arriving to the clinical or lab setting more than 15 minutes past the scheduled start time according to the instructor's clock.
+Each late arrival will count as one percentage point off the final grade.